mies/cinegoose/README.md

 - 💬 Collection of memorable quotes from goose characters
 - 📚 Full OpenAPI documentation
 - 🔍 RESTful API endpoints for easy integration
+- 🎮 Interactive API playground powered by Fiberplane

+## Interactive API Documentation

+The API comes with a built-in interactive playground powered by [Fiberplane](https://fiberplane.com/).
+This playground allows you to:

+- Explore all available endpoints
+- Test API calls directly in your browser
+- View request/response schemas
+- Generate code snippets for various programming languages
+- Try out different parameters and see live responses

+Access the playground at `/fp` when running the development server.
+It provides a much more engaging experience than traditional API documentation, making it easier to understand and integrate with the API.

 ## API Endpoints